NanaoMonika/DifferentialEvolution/README.md

 All the coes are executable on high performance computing systems such as Sharcnet.
 The shell script wrapper is provided in file wrapper.sh

 ### Note
-If you found the codes useful, please cite the paeprs in the References section.
+If you find this page and codes useful, please cite the paeprs in the References section.

 ## References